AndreiCal/Gluwa-API-Documentation/source/index.html.md

   "ExtraData": "string"
 }
 ```

-> Virtual accounts are not supported because this wallet cannot be used in Korea.
-(403)
+> 404 Forbidden: Wallet is not found

 ```json
 {